Frequently Asked Questions for Students

-- To read CC's Daily Updates, visit the COVID-19 information page.
+- To read CC's Archive of COVID-19 Daily Updates, visit the COVID-19 information page.

 - To submit a question for this FAQ page, submit an Information Request online.

 During this time, college faculty and staff are working off-site.
 You can still contact them with questions through email.
 Use the college phone directory to find departments and employee names and to send them emails directly.
 To email staff, please use their first and last name in the format of email@example.com.

 The college’s child care facility will remain closed until the college returns to normal operations.
 Families that received care prior to the closure will have their slot(s) saved and will be able to return when the facility reopens.
 If there are families that do not return, open slots will be available to new families.
 If you would like to be placed on a call list for an opening (your family was not served prior to the closure) please email the child care center.

 The Food Pantry will be open from 12-2 p.m.
 Wednesdays and Fridays for curbside pickup.

 - Call 360-623-8555 and provide the following info: